bahodge/git_graphed/README.md

 ## What is?

-Git Graphed is an open source project whose purpose is to give better data visualization tools for GitHub repositories This is a passion project and does not look to make any money.
+Git Graphed is an open source project whose purpose is to give better data visualization tools for GitHub repositories This is a passion project.
 All we're really doing is getting practice with some of the latest technologies for both frontend and backend.

 ## whoami